-If have found this thread via Google please visit a new and updated version here.
+*** Hi, if you've come to this thread via Google please find a new and updated version here***

 Hi, this is a thread for all questions, advice or opinions on Batman trade collections or monthly series'.
 If you've never read a Batman comic in your life; or if maybe you've read a few and are wondering where to go next; if you're interested in picking up the monthly comics (which are pretty cool right now) or just looking for general recommendations, begin here.
 And with that...

 The best Batman trades for new readers...

 Year One / The Long Halloween / The Killing Joke